material-components/material-components-web/packages/mdc-textfield/README.md

 Boolean setter.
 Proxies to the foundation's `setValid` method when set.

+##### MDCTextField.helperTextContent

+Boolean setter.
+Proxies to the foundation's `setHelperTextContent` method when set.

 ##### MDCTextField.ripple

 `MDCRipple` instance.
 Set to the `MDCRipple` instance for the root element that `MDCTextField`